Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Introduction

+This is now known as Higman's PORC (Polynomial On Residue Classes) Conjecture.
+This conjecture is currently known to be true for $n\leq7$, but still remains open for $n\geq8$.
+For a detailed account with recent works see \cite{BEO/02}, \cite{VL/2012}, \cite{VL/2015}, or \cite{LVL22}.

+Connection between the uniformity of ideal zeta functions of nilpotent Lie rings and Higman's PORC conjecture was first observed by du Sautoy, where he conjectured \cite[Conjecture 5.11]{duS/02} that proving the $\Zp$-uniformity of the ideal zeta functions $\zeta_{\mff_{c,d}}^{\triangleleft}(s)$ of $\mff_{c,d}$, a free class-$c$ nilpotent Lie ring on $d$ generators, for all $c,d\in\N$ might contribute to prove Higman's PORC conjecture.
+Grunewald, Segal, and Smith proved \cite{GSS/88} that $\zeta_{\mff_{2,d}}^{\triangleleft}(s)$ is always $\Zp$-uniform for all $d\in\N$.
+However, for $c\geq2$ we only know one explicit formula for $\zeta_{\mff_{3,2}}^{\triangleleft}(s)$, which also turned out to be $\Zp$-uniform.

-This is now known as Higman's PORC (Polynomial On Residue Classes) Conjecture. \cite{duS/02,DuSVL/2012,Lee/2016} revealed that there is a connection between the uniformity of zeta functions and Higman's PORC conjecture.
-In Subsection 3.3 we compute the zeta functions of Lie rings connected to previous studies on PORC conjecture over $\Fp$.
+After du Sautoy's discovery, several explicit observations (e.g, \cite{DuSVL/2012,Lee/2016,Lee/20arxiv2}) have been made to support the connection between the $\Zp$-uniformity of zeta functions and Higman's PORC conjecture.
+In Section \ref{sec:4}, we compute the zeta functions of Lie rings connected to PORC conjecture over $\Fp$.
 Our new computations of $\zeta_{L(\Fp)}^{*}(s)$ may provide better insight to understand the uniformity problem and this open conjecture.